March 24, 2020

 The question of the conference “speaks its own importance,” said Tom Karako, director of CSAD.
 “Every day, we see something in the news about free speech, the state of discourse on campuses around the country, the tone of political exchange more broadly.
 Free speech is at the foundation of liberal democracy, but civility is also an element of a self-government.”

-Jeffrey Rosen, president of the National Constitution Center, will deliver a keynote address on the topic of “Free Speech and the Constitution” to conclude the conference’s first day.
+Jeffrey Rosen, president of the National Constitution Center, delivered a keynote address on the topic of “Free Speech and the Constitution” to conclude the conference’s first day.
 Rosen is also a professor at the George Washington University Law School, a fellow at the Brookings Institution and a contributing editor for the Atlantic.